steve8x8/geotoad/geotoad/trunk/CLI/README.txt

 them must have quotes around them.

-4) geotoad.rb -u user -p password -t 2.5 -f vcf -U "helixblue:Sallad" -o charlotte.vcf 28272
+4) geotoad.rb -u user -p password -t 2.5 -x vcf -S "helixblue:Sallad" -o charlotte.vcf 28272
 Gets every cache in the 100 mile radius of zipcode 28272, with a terrain score of 2.5 or higher, and that helixblue and Sallad have not visited.
 Outputs a VCF format file, which is usable by iPod's and other devices.